adinsmoor/dbt-nz-lab/cleanup/README.md

 ## Features

-- **Retrieve Users**: Fetches users from a specified dbt Cloud account and filters out those with emails that do not contain '@dbtlabs.com'.
+- **Retrieve Users**: Fetches users from a specified dbt Cloud account and filters out those with emails that do not contain '@dbtlabs.com' and '@fishtownanalytics.com'.
 - **Deactivate Users**: Automatically deactivates filtered users in the dbt Cloud account.

 ## Prerequisites